jakobfrey42/Shebang-add/README.md

 # Shebang-add
-a Python script to add a Shebang to an existing script.
+A Python script to add a Shebang to an existing script.

 # Usage:
 Run: